HOME WISE Uranium Project > Mining & Milling > Issues >

 > Download Record of Proceedings, Including Reasons for Decision

-> Download Summary Record of Proceedings and Decision, June 19, 2008 external link (PDF)
+> Download Summary Record of Proceedings and Decision, June 19, 2008 (PDF)

 Cameco and Areva Resources release Environmental Impact Statement for the Rabbit Lake Solution Processing project (processing of Cigar Lake uranium ore at Rabbit Lake mill)